rspec/rspec-dev/README.markdown

           tmp
-            aruba          # gets generated when running rspec-rails' cukes example_app    # gets generated when running rspec-rails' specs vendor
-            arel           # clone of the arel repo used for spec'ing rspec-rails rails          # clone of the rails repo used for spec'ing rspec-rails rspec              # meta-gem that depends on core, expectations, and mocks
+            aruba          # gets generated when running rspec-rails' cukes example_app    # gets generated when running rspec-rails' specs rspec              # meta-gem that depends on core, expectations, and mocks

 After the initial clone you can run `rake git:pull` from the rspec-dev